AndreRudolph/impulsephp-doc/docs/controller.md

 }</code>
 </pre>

-The controller has been extended by two new attributes and an onClick method.
+The controller has been extended by two new attributes and an <span class="highlightText">onClick</span> method.
 The name of the attributes correlate with their id in the view template.
 Thus, the framework can automatically inject these component objects to the controller.
-The onClick method is annotated with a @Listen annotation.
+The onClick method is annotated with a <span class="highlightText">@Listen</span> annotation.
 This is a marker for the framework to automatically register an event listener.

 The annotation consists of two parameters.
 The component parameter requires (at the moment) one id of a component for which the event listener will be registered.
 The second parameter defines the event type that must be triggered on the client side to fire the execution of the event listener.